adamwwilkinson/Obsidian-Vault/Data Structures and Algorithms/Data Structures/Tree and Graph Traversal.md

 ```

 #### Depth-first
 Naturally recursive, follows down the path of vertexes until it reaches a dead end, then backtracks.
+Visits furthest nodes to the source first.
+Came be used to find **strongly connected components** (from any two vertices there is a directed path from one to the other both ways), as well as **articulation points** (a vertex whose removal disconnects the graph).

 ```java
 procedure DFS(w)